Helping people to connect, learn, and participate by providing high quality individualised assistive and interactive learning solutions

 Bas Tijdhof – Director

-Brianna Meldrum – Office Manager
+Brianna Meldrum – Purchasing & Asset Manager

 Brianna is the full-time Office Manager and administrative superstar of Link Assistive.
 Brianna started with Link Assistive in 2015, bringing along the organising skills that she developed through her 17 years working in Performing Arts Production and Stage Management locally, nationally and internationally.
 Brianna is based in Link Assistive’s main office in Adelaide, South Australia and oversees all database and logistics operations of the company.

 When not working, Brianna is kept busy parenting her two young boys or can be found enjoying the great outdoors!

 Melissa is the Loans Coordinator at Link Assistive, also based in the Adelaide office.
 Melissa boasts 15 years’ experience working in the arts as a stage manager and theatre technician, and 5 years’ experience in the mailing and printing industry working in mail processing and customer service.
 Melissa also possesses a Diploma of Arts in Technical Production.
 When not at work, Melissa is a busy Mum.
 She has a wide range of interests including cats, baseball, footy and roller-skating.
 Melissa’s all-time happy place is at the movies.

 Cheryl joined Link Assistive as a part time Accounts Officer in August 2020.
 She brings with her extensive administration and finance experience in the legal, agribusiness and aged care sectors and holds a Certificate IV in Financial Services.
 Cheryl is responsible for accounts payable/receivable and various finance related tasks.

 Outside the office Cheryl enjoys spending time with her family, reading, movies and finding excuses to skip the gym.